rasmol/rasmol/src/languages/README.txt

 (Unix)
 On any Unix machine (linux/unix/mac os x)
-From a terminal window cd to the languages/ directory and type:
+From a terminal window cd to the languages/ directory and type

-./genlangsel
+./genlangsel_all

-to compile the default langsel.c
+to execute all the following scripts

-./genlangselmac
+./genlangsel_unix

+to compile langsel_unix.c for unix systems with EUC-CN, EUC-JP and CP1251 fonts.

+./genlangsel_mswin

+to compile langsel_mswin.c for MS Windows systems with EUC-CN, SJIS and CP1251 fonts.

+./genlangsel_mac

-to compile the langsel for mac os (if using X11 emulation, use the default langsel.c)
+to compile langsel_mac.c for mac os classic (if using X11 emulation, use langsel_unix.c)

 or

-./genlangselmaster
+./genlangsel_master

 to generate a utf-8 version where all character sets will be visible (the "master" file)

-In the later versions there has been an added genlangselall script, which will generate all 3 files.

 Keep in mind it may be necessary to give executable permissions to these scripts if they don't already have them!
 If the scripts do not run, try: